samuelcornell/starter-academic/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)

-bio: Sam currently works as a Trial Coordinator the CHAT-GP study
+bio: I am a PhD student in the Thermal Ergonomics Lab at the University of Sydney

 # Interests to show in About widget
 interests:
-- Physiology
+- Environmental physiology
-- Health
+- Heat and health
-- Philosophy
+- Human factors

 # Education to show in About widget
 education:
   courses:
+  - course: PhD in Thermal Ergonomics
+    institution: University of Sydney
+    year: 2021 to present
   - course: Master of Science by Research
     institution: University of South Wales
     year: 2019